 There are two primary concerns your HVAC business should consider when buying leads.
 First, you’ll need to consider the pricing structure of the service.
-Some companies quote a relatively low per lead cost, but quietly zing you with additional fees.
-Others charge higher rates, but do a much better job of outlining what that money buys.
+Some companies quote a relatively low per lead cost but quietly zing you with additional fees.
+Others charge higher rates but do a much better job of outlining what that money buys.

-The even more essential question you need to ask is: “How does your company qualify these leads?“ Is your money actually going towards connecting with ready-to-buy consumers, or is the PPL company pushing window shoppers to meet their quota?
+The even more essential question you need to ask is: “How does your company qualify these leads?“ Is your money going towards connecting with ready-to-buy consumers, or is the PPL company pushing window shoppers to meet their quota?

 Of course, you should never subscribe to a PPL service without consulting existing clients of that company.
-If you find that all the people you consult are getting fantastic returns on their investment, this could be the opportunity you’ve been looking for.
+If you find that all the people you consult are getting fantastic returns on their investment, this could be the opportunity you’ve been targeting.
 On the other hand, clients may warn you to steer clear of that prospective service.
 Either way, you’ll have better peace of mind about your decision!

 Is Buying Leads Worth it For Contractors?